ElaheDlv/new-ai-ran-sim/backend/README.md

 - Blind Handover xApp: Implements handover decisions based on RRC Event A3.
 - AI service monitoring xApp: Monitors the AI service performance and provides insights.
  - Live KPI Dashboard xApp: Real‑time UE/Cell KPIs with per‑UE cap and per‑slice PRB controls.
 - DQN PRB Allocator xApp: Learns to shift DL PRBs among slices (eMBB/URLLC/mMTC) using a DQN policy inspired by the Tractor paper.
+- SB3 DQN PRB Allocator xApp: Same objective as the DQN PRB allocator but powered by Stable-Baselines3.

 To load custom xApps, add them to the xApps/ directory and ensure they inherit from the xAppBase class.